arainho/secure-git-workshop/README.md

 ### 1. Enable container scanning
 ```
 - Tools that scan outdated dependencies and packages inside containers
-- We will use Aqua trivy and Anchore grype
+- We will use a tool called trivy from Aqua Security
+- There are other options such as grype from Anchore
 ```

 ### 2. Build the image